NORULISLAM/Cold-email-generator/README.md

 Reference the specific skills mentioned in the job posting Create a truly personalized email for that specific role

 Copyright (C) Norul.
 All rights reserved.

 **Additional Terms:**
-Do not use without permission
+Do not use without permission from Norul.